planningcenter/maybe_so/README.md

 end
 ```

 By default, Maybe So accepts the following case insensitive values as `true`.
-Everything else is false.
+Everything else is `false`.
 You can override these values with the `truthy_values` option (see below).

 ```ruby
 true, "true", "Y", "Yes", 1, "1", "T"